Haitian Hot Chocolate is perfect for the winter and even during hot summer days!

 It is interesting to see how everyone waits for the hot chocolate.
 It almost feels as if it will warm every heart and make any sadness go away.
 I guess only these particular foods and certain moments bring us all together to remember the good old days.

 The chocolate sticks or balls can be found in West Indians Stores that are located in Haitian communities.
 There are other types of chocolate sticks from other countries sold in these stores also.
 But they are not the same as you can imagine soil is very different everywhere you go.

 I have had several people tell me that the taste is not the same and also have their preferences.
-So the next time you visit a West Indians store, buy the real chocolate sticks to make hot chocolate.
+So the next time you visit a West Indian store, buy real chocolate sticks to make hot chocolate.
 Don’t worry if it is not winter.
 A cup of Haitian Hot Chocolate is always good anytime.
 Have fun and Enjoy!

 - 1 Haitian chocolate stick

 - 2 star anise

 - dash of nutmeg